Free for All (album): Composition

-"Pensativa" was composed by Fischer, but was arranged by Hubbard for the occasion: "I was playing a gig in Long Island", he recalls, "and the pianist started playing it.
+"Pensativa" was composed by Clare Fischer, but was arranged by Hubbard for the occasion: "I was playing a gig in Long Island", he recalls, "and the pianist started playing it.
 The mood got me, this feeling of a pensive woman.
 And the melody was so beautiful that, after I'd gotten home, I couldn't get it out of my mind."

 The album was intended to have featured three more tunes, Shorter's "Eva" and two vocals by Wellington Blakey, Blakey's cousin.
 These were attempted, but no valid takes were recorded.
 Additionally, the musicians tried a second take of "Free for All", an attempt that producer Lion had to stop because Blakey's drums broke, according to his log.
-Indeed, said alternate take, first released on the limited 2014 Japanese SHM-CD, is three minutes shorter.
+This alternate take, first released on the limited 2014 Japanese SHM-CD, is three minutes shorter.